 - Alcohol pattern: amount and frequency matter.

-- Follow-up timing: when labs or imaging may be repeated.
+- Follow-up timing: labs may need repeating.

 Authoritative Sources